 These are graded by the convener as Excellent (E), Satisfactory (S) or Not Satisfactory (NS).
 In the event that a candidate receives a grade of NS or does not complete the exercises, they will be required to (re)submit.
-These practical grades shall be available to the examiners at any time after the end of the first week of the term in which the examination is held, and may be taken into consideration by the examiners in cases where a candidate's mark for Paper 2 falls on a borderline between grades.
+These practical grades shall be available to the examiners at any time after the end of the first week of the term in which the examination is held, and may be taken into consideration by the examiners in cases where a candidate's mark for Paper 2 falls on the pass/distinction borderline (69 marks).